ebtesam-rashid/KODAMA.Caccio/docs/Metabolomics_data.md

 4. Visualize the different clustering algorithmss:

-  a) According to the gender
+  a) labelled by the gender

 ```
 par(mfrow = c(2,3))